kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 Placements to maximize utilization (tightest fit) and minimize fragmentation.

 **PodGroupPodsCount (New)** Implements `PlacementScorePlugin`.
-Scores Placements based on the number of pods fiting into each Placement.
+Scores Placements based on the number of pods fitting into each Placement.

 ### Beta Extensions